World food prices hit three-year high amid ongoing inflationary pressures

 What happened

-The FAO reported a significant rise in global food prices in April 2026.
+The FAO reported a rise in world food prices to a three-year high in April 2026.

 The Context